alanjones2/Flask-Plotly/README.md

 This article shows how to create a truly interactive app as you might with Dash with callbacks but using Plotly and Flask and a bit of AJAX.
 The code for this is in
 [plotlycallback-gm](https://github.com/alanjones2/Flask-Plotly/tree/main/plotlycallback-gm).

+A slightly modified version of the code above can be found here:
+[plotlycallback-gm2](https://github.com/alanjones2/Flask-Plotly/tree/main/plotlycallback-gm2).
+In this version no parameters are passed to the template and the chart is always loaded using Ajax.
+It also has the benefit of labelling the chart!

 <hr/>

 This is the first stage in a development of **FlaPjax** a virtual framework for creating data visualizations with **Fla**sk, **P**lotly and A**jax**.